What is Hybrid Publishing

 Traditionally, the writer does the writing and the publisher produces, distributes and markets the book, but these days traditional publishers are expecting authors to share more of the marketing duties.
 This extra work for the author doesn’t always mean more money as the traditional publisher keeps most of the money.
 A book advance is usually small, if there is one, and the royalties – paid after the advance is earned out – are often meager.

 Hybrid publishers are more like a partner to the author.
 Both the risks and rewards are distributed more evenly between the two.
 An author doesn’t need an agent in hybrid publishing; however, hybrid publishers still uphold professional standards and appraise (vet) the idea/manuscript from the author.
-As with a traditional publisher, the hybrid publisher is also responsible for professionally producing the book, distributing it to multiple points of sale and participates in marketing activities on behalf of the book.
-Many hybrid publishers don’t do print runs.
-Instead, they’ll use POD (Print-On-Demand) to print books, distributing them through wholesale markets via Ingram or on retails sites like Amazon.
+As with a traditional publisher, the hybrid publisher is also responsible for professionally producing the book, distributing it to multiple points of sale, and participates in marketing activities on behalf of the book.
+Many hybrid publishers don’t do print runs, but instead, they’ll use POD (Print-On-Demand) to print books, distributing them through wholesale markets via Ingram or on retails sites like Amazon.
+Here at Mermaid Cove we will do print runs and distribute books via Ingram.

-And that’s where hybrid publishing comes in.
+So this is where hybrid publishing comes in to the book publishing arena.
 With a hybrid publisher, you can work with a single point-of-contact who collaborates with you to decide on which services you want to pay to delegate and compile it into a single publishing package.